smaurice101/maadsbml/docs/source/usage.rst

 .. important::

-   Once you created local folder - then use the Docker -v to map your local folders to the Docker container folders:
+   Once you created local folder - then use the Docker -v to map your local folders to the Docker container folders.
+If you do not do volume mappings, all data will be stored ONLY in the docker container and NOT ACCESSIBLE outside of the container.
+If you STOP the container **ALL YOUR MAADSBML OUTPUT DATA WILL BE
+   LOST**.

 .. code-block:: console